bird-house/birdhouse-deploy/birdhouse/components/README.rst

 .. _optional-components-thanos: ../optional-components/README.rst#thanos
 .. _recording rules: https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/

+.. |components-weaver| replace:: ``./components/weaver``
+.. _components-weaver:

 Weaver
 ======

-By enabling this component, the `Weaver`_ service will be integrated into the stack.
+By enabling this component, the |weaver|_ service will be integrated into the stack.

-This component offers `OGC API - Processes`_ interface to WPS components (a.k.a `WPS-REST bindings` and `WPS-T (Transactional)` support).
+This component offers |ogcapi-processes|_ interface to WPS components (a.k.a `WPS-REST bindings` and `WPS-T (Transactional)` support).
 This provides a RESTful JSON interface with asynchronous WPS processes execution over remote instances.
-Other WPS components of the birdhouse stack (`finch`_, `flyingpigeon`_, etc.) will also all be registered under `Weaver`_ in order to provide a common endpoint to retrieve all available processes, and dispatch their execution to the corresponding service.
+Other WPS components of the birdhouse stack (`finch`_, `flyingpigeon`_, etc.) will also all be registered under |weaver|_ in order to provide a common endpoint to retrieve all available processes, and dispatch their execution to the corresponding service.
-Finally, `Weaver`_ also adds `Docker` image execution capabilities as a WPS process, allowing deployment and execution of custom applications and workflows.
+Finally, |weaver|_ also adds `Docker` image execution capabilities as a WPS process, allowing deployment and execution of custom applications and workflows.

 .. image:: weaver/images/component-diagram.png